 This paper introduced the online single end-to-end network joining detection and data association in the one-shot tracker for pedestrian detection and tracking in video surveillance systems, which reducing computation cost.
 Moreover, the RACF module with simple but effective learned regression distribution to guide classification feature, leveraging the positive correlation between classification and regression task.
 The CGC module with lightweight operation is proposed by investigating channel reduction in transform step to model long-range dependencies and similarity learning between two adjacent frames (current frame and previous frame).
-The performance is evaluated on the challenging benchmark MOT17, which outperformed all online trackers by a large margin.
+The performance is evaluated on the challenging benchmark MOT17, and MOT17Det, which outperformed all online trackers by a large margin.
+In the future, we will test the proposed method on various datasets such as MOT20, PETS, and KITTI benchmark.